-|Student Matinees.
-Court’s Student Matinee program brings classic theatre to Chicago-area high school students through a series of deeply discounted weekday performances of productions.
-Each performance is enhanced by pre-performance study guides prepared by Court Theatre staff, and post-show discussions with members of the cast and artistic staff.
-Seeing performances of the classics gives life to texts and prompts students to consider stories in a new light.
+|Student Matinees: Court’s Student Matinee program provides opportunities for Chicago-area high school students to experience our season through a series of deeply discounted weekday performances.
+Each matinee is enhanced by pre-performance Learning Guides and post-show discussions with cast members that invite students to consider classic stories in a new light.

 |Artists-in-the-Schools: Court Theatre’s Artists-in-the-Schools (AIS) residency program pairs an experienced Teaching Artist with a South Side school in a long-term partnership.
 Through dramatic explorations of literature from across the Black diaspora, and a cultivation of performance tools, students deepen their artistic appreciation and develop fundamental skills in literacy, collaboration, and self-esteem.